About school governors

-Most employers will encourage you to become a school governor as you'll gain skills and experience you can transfer to the workplace.
+Most employers will encourage you to become a school governor as you'll gain skills and experience transferable to the workplace.

-Being a school governor is a public duty, so you're entitled to reasonable time off, although this may be without pay.
+Being a school governor is a public duty, so you'll be entitled to reasonable time off, although this may be without pay.

 What a school governor does

 As a school governor, you'll work with the headteacher and school staff as part of a governing board.

 - Working as a team to support and challenge the school's senior leadership